 In Nursery we encourage our children to be independent learners.
 We encourage them to choose activities, tidy up after themselves and attend to their own needs such as toileting and accessing snack.
 We ask that you support us by encouraging your child to become more independent at home e.g. going to the toilet independently, helping with jobs around the house, putting on their coat etc.

 Outdoor learning is an important part of the early years curriculum so the children spend a lot of time outside.
 Please ensure your child has suitable clothing for the changing weather e.g. a cap for sunny days or a suitable coat, hats, scarves, gloves etc. as the weather gets colder.
 Thank you.

-The teacher will provide activities and next steps for your child to work on at home with your support by posting them on the 'Class Dojo' app that you have been sent an invite for.
+The teacher will provide activities and next steps for your child to work on at home with your support and return the following week.

 Phonics is a very important aspect of the Early Years curriculum which supports the children with their reading and writing skills ready for school.